lerna-lite/lerna-lite/README.md

 3. rewrite the lib in TypeScript for type checking and to be compatible with ESM in the future
 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
     - for example we support yarn/pnpm `workspace:` protocol, we added changelog headers, and added `dry-run` options
-5. Lerna v5 is now installing **[Nx](https://nx.dev/)** as a required [dependency](https://github.com/lerna/lerna/blob/main/core/lerna/package.json#L65), want it or not, while it remains **optional** in Lerna-Lite
+5. Lerna v5-6 is installing **[Nx](https://nx.dev/)** as a required [dependency](https://github.com/lerna/lerna/blob/main/core/lerna/package.json#L66), want it or not, while it remains **optional** in Lerna-Lite
     - even if [Nx](https://nx.dev/) can be a nice addition with `lerna run` and [`useNx`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#usenx-experimental) (which we did add), it should and **will always be optional** in Lerna-Lite, it's your decision.
-6. Lerna v5 is now also enforcing `useWorkspaces` option to be enabled, but this can have undesired effects (you might want to track only the `packages` folder with Lerna and not other folders like `demo` or `website`).
+6. Lerna v5-6 is also enforcing `useWorkspaces` option to be enabled, but this can have undesired effects (you might want to track only the `packages` folder with Lerna and not other folders like `demo` or `website`).
 Again, that will not be enforced in Lerna-Lite, in fact it's the opposite, I personally prefer to just use `packages` in `lerna.json` (especially with pnpm)

 ### This lib will help you with